Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction to Actor and Reactor Model

-The Reactor model can be thought of as a "sparse synchronous model."
+The reactor model can be thought of as a "sparse synchronous model" \cite{EdwardsHui:20:SSM}.
 This means that synchronous-reactive interactions at a particular logical time may be confined to isolated parts of the system.
 When a reaction executes, it exclusively accesses the reactor's state.
-Moreover, for reactions triggered by the same event (or events with the same tag), their execution order is pre-defined, reinforcing deterministic behavior.
-Reactors are composed of ports (inputs and outputs), hierarchy, and actions.
-The term "reactors" not only relate to actors in actor systems but also aligns with the synchronous reactive programming paradigm, prominent in languages like Esterel, Signal, and Lustre.
+Moreover, for reactions in the same reactor that are triggered at the same tag, their execution order is predefined, enforcing deterministic behavior.
+Reactors are composed of ports (inputs and outputs), hierarchy, local state, and actions.
+The term "reactors" not only relate to actors in actor systems but also aligns with the synchronous reactive programming paradigm, prominent in languages like Esterel, Signal, and Lustre \cite{Benveniste:91:Synchronous}.
 Unlike traditional actors, reactors don't directly reference their peers.
 Instead, they use named and typed ports for interconnection, enabling a hierarchical design.
 This hierarchy, besides facilitating deterministic behavior, also serves as a scoping mechanism for ports and imposes constraints on connection types.

 Additionally, reactors feature actions, a variant of ports used for scheduling future events within the same reactor or as a synchronization mechanism between internal logic and asynchronous external events.
 This design choice provides a bridge between deterministic internal logic and the nondeterministic external world, like sensor data, environment states, or network messages.
-The Reactor model also incorporates state variables within reactors.
+The reactor model also incorporates state variables.
 The shared resources, like replay buffers, model parameters, environment states in RL, are key motivators for grouping reactions in a single reactor.
 However, reactors themselves do not share state, ensuring isolation between reactors and allowing parallel execution of reactions in different reactors, unless a connection necessitates sequential execution.